-Unit of Measurement Baseline Benchmark Outcome (FY2016) Benchmark Achieved?
-Average subsidy per Average amount of Section 8 and/or 9 subsidy per household affected by this policy in dollars (decrease).
-Average subsidy per household affected by this implementation of the activity (in dollars).
-Expected average subsidy per household affected by this policy after implementation of the activity (in dollars).
-Actual average subsidy per household affected by this policy after implementation of the activity (in dollars).
-Whether the outcome meets or exceeds the benchmark.
-Average HCV Subsidy for Households in the Study Group \$1,359.75 5% or \$64.75 (increase by the end of Year 3) To be provided in FY2018 MTW Report (at completion of 1 st triennial recertification cycle) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle) Average HCV Subsidy for Households in the Control Group \$1,284. \$1,296.84 (1% or \$12.84 increase by the end of Year 3) To be provided in FY2018 MTW Report (at completion of 1 st triennial recertification cycle) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle)
+SS #6: Reducing Per Unit Subsidy Costs for Participating Households Unit of Measurement Baseline Benchmark Outcome (FY2017) Benchmark Achieved?
+Average amount of Section 8 and/or 9 subsidy per household affected by this policy in dollars (decrease).
+Average subsidy per household affected by this policy prior to implementation of the activity (in dollars).
+Expected average subsidy per household affected by this policy after implementation of the activity (in dollars). per household affected by Whether the outcome meets or exceeds the benchmark.
+Average HCV Subsidy for Households in the Study Group \$1,295. \$1,359.75 5% or \$64.75 (increase by the end of Year 3) To be provided in FY2018 MTW Report (at completion of 1 st triennial recertification cycle) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle) Average HCV Subsidy for Households in the Control Group \$1,284. \$1,296.84 (1% or \$12.84 increase by the end of Year 3) To be provided in FY2018 MTW Report (at completion of 1 st triennial recertification cycle) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle)

-SS #7: Increase in Agency Rental Revenue Unit of Measurement Baseline Benchmark Outcome (FY2016) Benchmark Achieved?
+SS #7: Increase in Agency Rental Revenue Unit of Measurement Baseline Benchmark Outcome (FY2017) Benchmark Achieved?
 PHA rental revenue in dollars (increase).
-Actual PHA rent revenue after implementation of the activity (in dollars).
+PHA rental revenue prior to implementation of the activity (in dollars).
+Expected PHA rental revenue after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Total HCV Tenant Share for Households in the Study Group \$342 Average Tenant Share of Rent (TTP) paid by households \$376.20 (or 10%) increase by the end of Year 3 To be provided in FY2018 MTW Report (at completion of 1 st triennial recertification cycle) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle) Total HCV Tenant Share for Households in the Control Group \$342.
 Average Tenant Share of Rent (TTP) paid by households \$359.10 (or 5%) increase by the end of Year 3 To be provided in FY2018 MTW Report (at completion of 1 st triennial recertification cycle) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle)

-SS #8: Households Transitioned to Self-sufficiency Self-sufficiency: Families who are able to afford the full contract rent for their unit (DCHA pays \$0 HAP)].
-Unit of MeasurementBaselineBenchmarkOutcomeBenchGry2016)Achier Number of households transitioned to self- sufficiency (increase).
+SS #8: Households Transitioned to Self-sufficiency Self-sufficie Self-sufficiency: Families who are able to afford the full contract rent for their unit (DCHA pays \$0 HAP)].
+Unit of Measurement Baseline Benchmark Outcome (FY2017) Benchmark Achieved?
+Number of households transitioned to self- sufficiency (increase).
 Households transitioned to self-sufficiency (as defined above) prior to implementation of the activity (number).
 This number may be zero.
-Expected households transitioned to self- sufficiency (as defined above) after implementation of the activity (number). sufficiency (as defined Whether the outcome meets or exceeds the benchmark.
-Households in the Study Group Transitioned/ Graduated to Self- sufficiency per Year 0 50 (or .5%) by the end of Year 3 To be provided in FY2018 MTW Report (at completion of 1 st triennial recertification cycle) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle) Households in the Control Group Transitioned/ Graduated to Self- sufficiency per Year 0 10 (or .01%) by the end of Year 3 To be provided in FY2018 MTW Report (at completion of 1 st triennial recertification cycle) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle)
+Expected households transitioned to self-sufficiency (as defined above) after implementation of the activity (number). sufficiency (as defined Whether the outcome meets or exceeds the benchmark.
+Households in the Study Group Transitioned/ Graduated to Self- sufficiency per Year 0 50 (or .5%) by the end of Year 3 To be provided in FY2018 MTW Report (at completion of 1 st triennial recertification cycle) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle) Households in the Control Group Transitioned/ Graduated to Self- sufficiency per Year 0 10 (or .01%) by the end of Year 3 To be provided in FY2018 MTW Report (at completion of 1st triennial recertification cycle) Benchmark not met (will not be assessed until completion of the 1 st triennial recertification cycle)

-Benchmarks adjusted to more realistic projections.
+^{}Benchmarks adjusted to more realistic projections.